 Zillow has graphs by zip code, city, and state, in a way that you won't find on most public websites.
 These graphs vary in terms of how far they go back, but they show approximate value through their Zillow "Home Value Index" which modifies for factors like standard deviation so that buyers and sellers can make better sense of what they're looking at.
 Here's an example with 23606.
 By dragging your cursor along the line it shows you the approximate values in most months available.
 To have the most months available with the greatest ease of navigation, it's best looked at on a large horizontal screen where every month is available within the year parameters & zooming can further enhance ease of use.

-The inflation rate of the US Dollar has a high impact on the short and long term rate of home appreciation.
+The inflation rate of the US Dollar has a high impact on the short and long-term rate of home appreciation.
 High rates of inflation boost appreciation, but also tend to push interest rates up, as mentioned in more detail on my interest rates page.

 Another factor impacting appreciation is interest rates.
 Low interest rates boost appreciation by making homeownership more affordable & increase investor purchases.